skhair2/digitalFlipBoard/artifacts/memory/decisions.md

     - Type-safe validation on both client and server.
     - Automatic error reporting for invalid payloads.

+## Decision: Senior UI/UX Design System
+- **Context**: The user requested a professional, high-fidelity redesign of the entire platform.
+- **Decision**: Adopted a **Teal/Slate/Glassmorphism** design language using Tailwind CSS and Framer Motion.
+- **Consequences**:
+    - Unified visual identity across `web` and `display` packages.
+    - Professional "Command Center" aesthetic for administrative tools.
+    - Smooth, animated transitions for all UI state changes.

+## Decision: Admin Suite Overhaul
+- **Context**: Legacy administrative tools were functional but lacked professional polish and data density.
+- **Decision**: Redesigned all 10 major Admin components using the **Sidebar-Detail** and **Tabbed Engine** patterns.
+- **Consequences**:
+    - Improved administrative efficiency with real-time telemetry.
+    - Consistent management experience across Users, Roles, and Sessions.
+    - High-fidelity financial and activity audit trails.

+## Decision: Active Design Tracking in Store
+- **Context**: The `EnhancedGridEditor` needs to know the metadata (ID, name) of the design being edited, but `currentDesign` was only storing the layout array.
+- **Decision**: Added `activeDesign` to `useDesignStore` to store the full design object from Supabase.
+- **Consequences**:
+    - Enables "Save" (update) functionality for existing designs.
+    - Allows "Cast" to include design metadata for better tracking.
+    - Decouples the raw layout array from the design metadata.

 ## Decision: Hybrid WebSocket + HTTP Strategy
 - **Context**: WebSocket connections can be unstable in some environments (e.g., corporate firewalls).
 - **Decision**: Implemented a hybrid strategy where 90% of traffic is WebSocket and 10% is HTTP polling for fallback and heartbeats.